 It's officially the season of fall and that means... pumpkins!
-To get you in the mood for fall, our Apple Barn Market is now selling pumpkins for $.40 per pound.
+To get you in the mood for fall, the Apple Barn is now selling pumpkins for $.40 per pound.
 Carving them is an obvious and fun option, but oftentimes a large portion of the pumpkin goes to waste at the end of the season.
 However, there are countless other ways to use parts of this squash and its plant that are unknown to many.
 Below are options that allow you to utilize the entire pumpkin even after the season is over!

 Most of us purchase pumpkins from a local patch or orchard like Kimmel.
 However, if you grow them at home, the actual pumpkin is not the only edible part of the plant.
 The flowers and leaves can be eaten as well.
 Male flowers do not produce pumpkins; therefore, you can enjoy these flowers without affecting production!
 Usually, at the start of the season, there is a large abundance of male flowers before fruit production begins.
 Pumpkin flowers are high in vitamin C, vitamin A, and potassium.
 They are best enjoyed as a topping on salads or stuffed and fried.
 There are many recipes available online for uses of squash flowers.
 As for the leaves, they can be treated as a heavy winter green or spinach.
 These are also great additions to salads as well as soups and sautés.